 If you’ve been injured in a car accident, you have enough to be concerned about without having to worry about an insurance company that’s denying liability because they say their insured is not at fault.
 REMEMBER, the insurance company is NOT there to help you.
 They are in this business for their bottom line. . . to make money.

 Sometimes it’s easy to tell who’s at fault in a car accident, but this isn’t always the case.
 For instance, in a rear-end accident, it may be pretty clear who caused the collision.
-But, in other types of accidents, who’s at fault may not be so clear.
+But, in other types of accidents, such as a non reportable accident, who’s at fault may not be so clear.

 Frequently, there are several methods by which fault is determined in a car accident including: